Crestron/CH5ShellUtilitiesCli/src/cli/export-components/README.md

 Options:
-    -h, --help,         Help for Exporting components from the './app/project/components/' folder -l, --list,         Prefix for list of file names --all               Select this option to export all the files
+    -h, --help,         Help for Exporting components from the './app/project/components/' folder -l, --list,         Prefix for list of file names --all               Select this option to export all the component files

 ```